MarkPearlCoZa/Blog_General/_posts/2016-10-01-Code-Cruft-Notes.md

 ### Where does it come from?

+There are numerous sources for code cruft, these include

+- Lack of knowledge or inexperience
+- Rushed code

 > Bad code often feels faster in the same way hurrying feels faster

 ### Don't confuse cruft with technical debt